rob-blackbourn/babel-operator-overload-plugin/README.md

         ]
     }
 ```
-and enabled selectively by including `'babel-operator-overload-plugin enabled'` at the start of a file or withing a block:
+and enabled selectively by including `'babel-operator-overload-plugin enabled'` at the start of a file or within a block:
 ```javascript
 'babel-operator-overload-plugin enabled'